GeneTheDev/connect_four_assignment-/README.md

 # Connect Four Game

-Here is the project link https://genethedev.github.io/connect_four_assignment-/
+You can view the project here with this link https://genethedev.github.io/connect_four_assignment-/

 Technologies used :